-For medical devices, third parties may access relatively less information with regard to medical devices than with regard to drugs.
-The pending marketing authorisation information is only available to applicants, while third parties may inquire about relevant information only if they know the acceptance number.
-Refused marketing authorisation information for refused devices including acceptance number, device name, applicant, and agent can be accessed.
-Regarding marketing authorisation information for permitted devices contains marketing authorisation number, MAH's name and address, device's name, type, model, specifications, structure, components and applicable scope, approval date, and effective date are publicly available.
+For medical devices, third parties may access relatively less information than with regard to drugs.
+The pending marketing authorisation information is only available to applicants.
+Refused marketing authorisation information for refused devices including acceptance number, device name, applicant, and its local deputy (if it is an overseas medical device) can be accessed via search function.
+Regarding marketing authorisation information for permitted devices contains marketing authorisation number, MAH's name and address, manufacturing site, device's name, type, specifications, structure, components and applicable scope and intended use, approval date, effective date and modified information is publicly available.

-Under the Regulations on Government Information Disclosure and relevant NMPA rules and circulars, the government is prohibited from disclosing any commercial secrets (such as manufacturing processes, key technical parameters, know-how, tests, and data) or personal privacy accessed in the course of review and examination, unless the rightsholder has granted its consent or non-disclosure will cause a material adverse effect on public interests.
+The government is prohibited from disclosing any commercial secrets (such as manufacturing processes, key technical parameters, know-how, tests, and data) or personal privacy accessed in the course of review and examination, unless the rights-holder has granted its consent or non-disclosure will cause a material adverse effect on public interests.

-3.8 Rules against Illegal Medicines and/or Medical Devices
+3.8 Rules against Illegal Medicines and/ or Medical Devices